xing8star/QMCDecoder.jl/README.md

+# QMCDecoder
 ## Overview
-Decrypt / Decode QQMusic QMC (qmcv2) with tail is "STag"
+Decrypt / Decode QQMusic QMC (qmcv2) with tail is "STag" in Julia.

 ***ONLY SUPPORT QMCv2/rc4/mflac***
 ## Installation